Ebiroll/qemu_esp32/README.md

 ```
 ## Update July 2018

+The latest version of qemu, then this should not be a problem

 With the 3.1 version of esp-idf you might get stuck here..

     W (2061) clk: still waiting for source selection RTC